-If your account balance is Default actions for the total vested value of your account at termination of employment \$5,000 or less If you do not request a distribution within 90 days following the end of your employment, your account will be automatically distributed as a direct rollover to an Individual Retirement Account (IRA) at Millennium Trust Company who will establish and maintain an IRA on your behalf and will contact you directly once your new IRA has been activated.
-More than \$5,000 You may leave your savings in the plan until age 73 (72 in 2022 or earlier) and your account will continue to be credited with investment gains or losses based on your investment elections for your account.
+If your account balance is Default actions for the total vested value of your account at termination of employment \$7,000 or less If you do not request a distribution within 90 days following the end of your employment, your account will be automatically distributed as a direct rollover to an Individual Retirement Account (IRA) at Inspira Financial who will establish and maintain an IRA on your behalf and will contact you directly once your new IRA has been activated.
+If you would like more information on accounts and services from Inspira Financial, please call 1-877-682-4727.
+More than \$7,000 You may leave your savings in the plan until April 1 of the year after the year you reach age 73 (72 if you were born on or after July 1, 1949, but before January 1, 1951; 701⁄2 if you were born before July 1, 1949) and your account will continue to be credited with investment gains or losses based on your investment elections for your account.
 You can modify your investment elections at any time.
 Partial withdrawals are allowed.
 401(k) loans are not available.
-If you still have an account balance in the year that you will turn 73 (72 in 2022 or earlier), you will receive a reminder notice to elect the minimum required distribution or a final distribution.
+If you still have an account balance in the year that you will turn 73 (72 if you were born on or after July 1, 1949, but before January 1, 1951; 701⁄2 if you were born before July 1, 1949), you will receive a reminder notice to elect the minimum required distribution or a final distribution.